RockitBootcamp/Student-Resources/JavaScript/01 Basic Concepts/README.md

 /* I don't know why anyone would do this, though */ var foo = 'bar';
 ```

+### Style guides and convention

+Style guides are documents that describe the conventions that should be followed, usually instituted by a company or project owner, in order to maintain code consistency.
+Consistency is incredibly important for developers who work together in a collaborative environment such as a team or as a contributor to an open source project.
+The reason it's important is to maintain the highest level of readability in the code base.
+If the style (conventions used) is inconsistent, it becomes difficult and tiresome to read the source.
+Inconsistencies can also lead to missing important potential problems with the code, because too much of your attention is focused on interpreting a style that keeps changing from line to line or from one file to another.
+Likewise, very consistent code makes it easy to point out potential problems because they can often be easily spotted due to it creating an inconsistency in the coding style.

+Style consistency should be maintained across the entire project or organization, even if other developers aren't working on the same file as you.
+It's also a very good idea to follow [popular conventions][popular convention] even when you are working alone, because a popular coding style will attract like-minded developers.
+So if you follow the popular conventions, you maximize the likelyhood that a potential contributor will be comfortable with the coding style you use.

+Some organizations even strictly enforce style rules, either through code reviews or automatic checkers (known as linters), and often both.

+If you follow popular conventions and adhere to specific style rules (e.g. a style guide), your code will be beautiful, and potential employers will notice this.
+If you are inconsistent and don't follow popular conventions, your code will be a mess, and you'll look like a lazy slob—employers will notice this also.

+[Standard JavaScript][standard] aspires to become the *defacto* style guide for JavaScript.

 ## Exercises

 For practice, try the following exercises in your editor: